cran/novelqualcodes/README.md

 plot to the previous novelty plot, we see that each interview mentions a similar number of codes (3 or 4 on average) and that none of the interviews after refinements produced any novel codes.
-This means that our lack of novel codes is probably not caused by an unluckly string of low-richness interviews, and supports the idea that our refinements are not properly targeted.
+This means that our lack of novel codes is probably not caused by an unlucky string of low-richness interviews, and supports the idea that our refinements are not properly targeted.